Approval-Based Apportionment: Constructing Party-Approval Rules via Portioning and Apportionment

-\paragraph{Composition} If we take any portioning method and any apportionment method, we can compose them to obtain a \pa rule.
+If we take any portioning method and any apportionment method, we can compose them to obtain a \pa rule.
+Formally, the composition of portioning method $R$ and apportionment method $M$ maps each \pa election $(N,P,A,k)$ to a committee $M(P,R(N,P,A),k)$.
 Note that if the apportionment method is committee monotonic then so is the composed rule, since the portioning is independent of $k$.